-The public has long been fascinated with the mythological, racial and stereotypical image of the Romani people created by Victorian writers and perpetuated by authors such as the noted Canadian author Robertson Davies:
+The public has long been fascinated with the mythological, racial and stereotypical image of the Roma people created by Victorian writers and perpetuated by authors such as the noted Canadian author Robertson Davies; his novel The Rebel

-Robi Botos won the Juno Award for Jazz Album of the Year: Solo for his album Old his novel The Rebel Angels depict Roma as magical, surrealistic, phantasmagorical, light-fingered characters likely to pick pockets of Canadians in general.
+Robi Botos won the Juno Award for Jazz Album of the Year: Solo for his album Old

+Angels depict Roma as magical, surrealistic, phantasmagorical, light-fingered characters likely to pick pockets of Canadians in general.
 Fortunately, perceptions have improved, but the Roma, even in Canada, are sometimes viewed with suspicion and fear.

-Prominent Romani Canadians include Hungarian-Canadian jazz musician Robi Botos, and author and activist Ronald Lee.
+Prominent Romani Canadians include Juno Award-winning Hungarian-Canadian jazz musician Robi Botos, and author and activist Ronald Lee.

-A TIMELINE OF THE ROMA IN EUROPE
+A TIMELINE OF ROMA PERSECUTION IN EUROPE

-Romani groups begin to be enslaved in southeast Europe.
+Roma groups begin to be enslaved in southeast Europe.